-Prepping your Ottawa home for sale?
+Prepping to sell your older home in Ottawa?
 Be aware that we’re currently experiencing a crazy sellers’ market.
 So before you call a contractor, learn what home improvements do not add value.

 Painting and performing essential repairs to help your property ace a home inspection are smart moves.
 However, old ideas like “a house for sale needs a nice kitchen” or “buyers want a place that’s move-in ready” don’t apply to today’s real estate market.

-There’s so little housing inventory on the 2020 market that most of those pricey improvements you’re considering just aren’t worth it.
+There’s so little housing inventory on the 2021 real estate market that most of those pricey improvements you’re considering just aren’t worth it.